Into-the-Fathom/fathom-solidity-sdk/README.md

 ## Key Components
 ### State Variables:
-ProxyWalletRegistry, BookKeeper, CollateralPoolConfig, StablecoinAddress, PositionManager, StabilityFeeCollector, CollateralTokenAdapter, StablecoinAdapter, ProxyWallet: Addresses of various components of the Fathom protocol.
+proxyWalletRegistry, bookKeeper, collateralPoolConfig, stablecoinAddress, positionManager, stabilityFeeCollector, collateralTokenAdapter, stablecoinAdapter, proxyWallet: Addresses of various components of the Fathom protocol.
 Collateral_pool_id: Identifier for the collateral pool.
 From the string of ‘XDC’, padded to fit bytes32.
 RAY: A constant used for precision in calculations, set to 10^27
 ### Events: